 Subnet Mask Bit Count - 8-bit value used to indicate the number of bits in the subnet mask.
 A value of 0 indicates the default network and no address is present.

-Destination Address - A variable length field used o carry the destination address.
-The length is determined by the number of consecutive bits in the destination address, rounded up to the nearest octet boundary, determines the length of the address.
+Destination Address - A variable length field used to carry the destination address.
+The length is determined by the number of consecutive bits in the destination address.
+The formula to calculate the length is address-family dependent: